-Should You File a Personal Injury Claim following a Maryland or Washington, D.C., Trucking Accident?
+Should You File a Personal Injury Claim Following a Maryland or Washington, D.C.
+Trucking Accident?

 It’s not something that many people think about until they’ve actually been involved in a Maryland traffic accident, but there are important points to remember when considering whether or not one should file a personal injury lawsuit.
 Certainly, anyone who contemplates filing a personal injury claim should consider whether Maryland’s legal statutes and case law support your particular situation.
 Whether you are thinking about an insurance-related claim or a personal injury lawsuit, contacting a qualified automobile, trucking or motorcycle accident lawyer should be your first step.

 From the standpoint of automobile and commercial trucking injury claims, there are many things to consider when discussing your case with an experienced injury attorney.
 Under Maryland law, the statute of limitations can be a limiting factor, depending on how much time has elapsed since the accident in question.
 For personal injury claims brought in Maryland -- as well as the District of Columbia -- in most situations the deadline to file is three years after the date of the accident.
-As long-time commercial trucking accident attorneys, the legal team at Lebowitz & Mzhen, LLC, knows that it is critical to keep the limitations deadline in mind when planning a litigation strategy for our clients.
+As long-time commercial trucking accident attorneys, the legal team at Lebowitz & Mzhen Personal Injury Lawyers, knows that it is critical to keep the limitations deadline in mind when planning a litigation strategy for our clients.

 Furthermore, beyond any consideration of the filing deadline for a personal injury claim, it is important to be prepared for any counter claim of shared fault in an automobile, commercial trucking or motorcycle-related collision.
 In fact it is not at all unusual for some plaintiffs to find that they themselves have been named by the defendant in a separate injury lawsuit, in which the other driver or involved party claims that individual shares at least some amount of the blame for the crash.